Responding to New Tariffs on Furniture & Pharmaceutical Imports in the US, A New Face for the BUMN Authority

 Anticipate New US Tariffs on Pharmaceuticals and Furniture

-• After announcing trade tariffs on dozens of countries in August, US President Donald Trump has set new tariffs on imported products.
+• After announcing trade tariffs to dozens of countries in August, United States (US) President Donald Trump has again set new tariffs on imported products.
 Starting October 1, imports of pharmaceutical products to the US will be subject to a 100% tariff and household products and furniture at 50%.
 This needs to be anticipated by related industry players.

-• The business community regrets the existence of this new tariff.
-This is because it can reduce the competitiveness of Indonesian furniture and pharmaceutical products.
-Entrepreneurs must rack their brains to find potential new market diversification other than the US.
+• Business people regret the new tariffs.
+This is because it could reduce the competitiveness of Indonesian furniture and pharmaceutical products.
+Business people must rack their brains to find diversification of new potential markets other than the US.

 Read more here.

-Strengthening the Quality of SOE Governance Without Closing the Space for Private Enterprise
+Strengthening the Quality of BUMN Governance Without Closing Private Sector Space

-• The Ministry of State-Owned Enterprises (SOEs) will change its face.
-In a meeting of the DPR RI Working Committee (Panja) with the government on Friday (26/9/2025), it was agreed that the nomenclature of the Ministry of SOEs would be changed to the SOE Regulatory Agency (BP).
-This change is not just a name change.
-BP BUMN will have the function of regulating and supervising SOEs, while investment management will still be handled by Daya Anagata Nusantara (Danantara) - a strategic investment management institution established earlier this year by President Prabowo Subianto.
+• The Ministry of State-Owned Enterprises (BUMN) will change its face.
+In a Working Committee (Panja) meeting of the DPR RI with the government, Friday (26/9/2025), it was agreed that the nomenclature of the Ministry of BUMN would be changed to the BUMN Regulatory Agency (BP).
+This change is not just a change of name.
+The BUMN BP will later hold the functions of regulating and supervising BUMN, while investment management will still be handled by Daya Anagata Nusantara (Danantara) – a strategic investment management institution formed earlier this year by President Prabowo Subianto.

 Read more here.